tomvercaut/rtpytools/README.md

 - [ls_rtplan](ls_rtplan/README.md): commandline application to list RTPLAN DICOM files.
 - [dcmcp](dcmcp/README.md): commandline application to copy DICOM files by patient ID.
+- [common](common/README.md): common classes and functions that can be shared by other modules.